Souterrain: OS Grid Reference – NC 6762 5929 – NEW FIND

 Archaeology & History

 There is no previous description of this site in any of the archaeological records.
-I was fortunate in being taken here by a couple of local people, who told me that it had been known about locally for some years – but informing the archaeologists (patronizing as they were to the people hereby, as is common) was the last thing on their minds….
+I was fortunate in being taken here by one of the land-owners hereby, who told me that it had been known about locally for some years – but informing the archaeologists (patronizing as they were to the people hereby, as is common) was the last thing on their minds….

 Immediately beneath the ridge where the Borgie chambered cairn once stood, the site was uncovered quite by accident when a local man went to move a large stone on the grassy embankment, for use in walling or similar thing.
 But much to his surprise, the boulder covered the entrance to an underground chamber known as a souterrain – inside which, local lore tends to tell, the little people once stayed.
 It’s an impressive structure!
-When two local people took me to see this a few months ago (Donna and Ronald), they said it was only a few yards long – but once I’d got inside, found it to be much larger than they’d described.
+When Donna Murray took me to see this a few months ago, she said it was only a few yards long – but once I’d got inside, found it to be much longer than this.
 After dropping perhaps six feet down into the hollow, the very well-preserved wide chamber beneath – some 6-8 feet across – curved around to the north-northeast and into pitch blackness.
 I walked perhaps ten yards into the chamber, completely upright, and as the chamber curved and went further into the Earth, the pitch black stopped me venturing more.

 The walls of the souterrain were very well structured indeed and were made up of hundreds of good-sized stones, akin to those used to build old stone walling in our northern hills.
 The floor was, typically, muddy and apart from a scatter of a few stones I could see little by way of a ‘floor’ beneath my feet (but it was dark!).
 However, the roofing was made up of large flat stones measuring 6-8 feet across, as wide as the structure itself, running parallel all along the chamber.
 I did not walk to the end of the chamber – but would assume that this roofing continued to the end of the souterrain.
 I could discern no petroglyphs inside the chamber – but considering how dark it was, another investigation with torches is necessary before any definitive remarks regarding internal petroglyphs can be made.